eanelson01/Monroe-Project-2022/circulant_observations.md

-### Viewing the Circulant
+### Viewing the Circulant and its Determinant Derivative

-After finding out that the inequality can be negative, indicating that the inverse diagonal values do not always increase through the domain t = [0, 1/2], we looked for the most extreme version that results in a negative inequality.
-Since the trend seemed to be 0s on the diagonal and a large value on the off diagonal, the most extreme example seemed to be the circulant matrix.
+After finding examples where the inequality can be negative, indicating that the inverse diagonal values do not always increase through the domain t = [0, 1/2], we looked for the most extreme example that results in a negative inequality.
+Since the trend for negative inequalities seemed to be 0s on the diagonal and a large value on the off diagonal, the most extreme example seemed to be the circulant matrix.
 The circulant matrix has a 1 on the off diagonal and 0s on the diagonals.
 Below are examples of the n = 2 through n = 4 circulant matrices:

 | Size of Matrix | Example Circulant Matrix |
 | ------------- | ---------- |